reinauer/AmiFUSE/README.md

 | `--base` | Base address for relocation (default: 0x100000) |
 | `--padding` | Padding between segments when relocating |

+## Supported Image Formats

+- **HDF/RDB** - Hard disk images with Rigid Disk Block.
+Filesystem drivers can be embedded in the RDB or specified via `--driver`.
+- **ADF** - Amiga Disk File floppy images (DD and HD).
+Requires `--driver` since ADFs don't contain embedded drivers.

 ## Supported Filesystems

 Currently tested with:
 - **PFS3** (Professional File System 3) via `pfs3aio` handler
+- **FFS/OFS** (Fast/Old File System) via `L:FastFileSystem` from Workbench

 Other Amiga filesystem handlers may work but have not been tested.
+Reports are welcome.

+## Icon Support

+The `--icons` flag enables conversion of Amiga `.info` icon files to native Finder icons:

+- Folder and file icons from `.info` files are displayed in Finder
+- Supports Traditional, NewIcons, and GlowIcons formats
+- The `.info` files are hidden in directory listings
+- Volume icons are displayed on the Desktop

+*** This feature is experimental and macOS-only. ***

 ## Notes